David Barrett (American football)

-David Barrett (born December 22, 1977) is a former American football cornerback who played nine seasons in the National Football League.
-He was drafted by the Arizona Cardinals in the fourth round of the 2000 NFL Draft.
-He played college football at Arkansas.
-He went to school and graduated from Osceola High School where he excelled in football.
+David Barrett (born December 22, 1977) is an American former professional football player who was a cornerback for nine seasons in the National Football League (NFL).
+He played college football for the Arkansas Razorbacks and was selected by the Arizona Cardinals in the fourth round of the 2000 NFL draft.
 Barrett also played for the New York Jets.

+Early life

+Barrett graduated from Osceola High School, where he excelled in football.

 College career

-Barrett played college football for the Arkansas Razorbacks.
-During his college career, he had a total of 176 tackles, 7 interceptions, 3 forced fumbles and 5 sacks.
+Barrett played college football at the University of Arkansas.
+During his college career, he had a total of 176 tackles, 7 interceptions, 3 forced fumbles and 5 sacks for the Razorbacks.
 He majored in architecture.

 Professional career

 Arizona Cardinals

-Barrett was selected by the Arizona Cardinals in the fourth round (102nd overall) in the 2000 NFL Draft.
+Barrett was selected by the Arizona Cardinals in the fourth round (102nd overall) in the 2000 NFL draft.
 He played for them until 2003.

 New York Jets

 In 2004, David Barrett signed with the New York Jets and became the team's starting cornerback.
 In 2005, he had five interceptions.
 However, by 2007 he had lost his starting job to Hank Poteat.

 On February 10, 2009, Barrett was released by the Jets.